 Letter of Map Revision Based on Fill.
-A letter from FEMA which officially revises an effective NFIP map.
-A LOMR-F provides FEMA's determination concerning whether a structure or parcel has been elevated by fill above the BFE and excluded from the Special Flood Hazard Area.
+A letter from FEMA which officially that revises an effective NFIP-FIRM map.
+A LOMR-F provides FEMA's determination concerning whether by establishing that a structure or parcel is not within the SFHA has been elevated by due to the placement of fill above the that does not increase the BFE and excluded from the Special Flood Hazard Area.

-Long Term O&M Program
+Long Term O&M ProgramLTOMP